OpenEvalProject/evals/manuscripts/elife-01465/v1/manuscript.md

 ## Results

-MR Spectroscopy data were acquired from the hand region of left primary motor cortex (M1) and all neurochemicals of interest were expressed as a ratio to N-acetyl aspartate (NAA) (
+MR Spectroscopy data were acquired from the hand region of left primary motor cortex (M1) and all neurochemicals of interest were expressed as a ratio to N-acetyl aspartate (NAA) (Stagg et al., 2009; see Figure 1 for representative spectra).

 ![Figure 1.](https://cdn.elifesciences.org/articles/01465/elife-01465-fig1-v1.jpg)

 **Figure 1.:** (A) A subject with a high GABA:NAA ratio.
-(B) A subject with a low GABA:NAA ratio.DOI: http://dx.doi.org/10.7554/eLife.01465.003
+(B) A subject with a low GABA:NAA ratio.

 We investigated resting functional connectivity using two different analysis approaches: independent component analysis (ICA) and seed-based correlation.
 For the ICA-based analysis approach, ICA was applied to group level resting fMRI data to define group level RSNs.
 Next, a standard dual-regression approach was used to regress these group level RSNs of interest against each individual subject’s data.
 This generates subject level maps of functional connectivity for each RSN of interest.
-Analysis focused on the motor network, the principal RSN containing M1 (
+Analysis focused on the motor network, the principal RSN containing M1 (Figure 2A).
+For the seed-based correlation analysis, we correlated the average resting BOLD timecourses between the left and right M1s as a simpler measure of functional connectivity between left M1, from where our GABA measurements were acquired, and another major network node.
+To investigate the anatomical specificity of the relationship between GABA and functional connectivity within the motor RSN we correlated the average resting BOLD timecourses between the left M1 and left dorsal premotor cortex (PMd).

 ![Figure 2.](https://cdn.elifesciences.org/articles/01465/elife-01465-fig2-v1.jpg)

 **Figure 2.:** (A) Group mean motor resting state network.
 (B) Group mean default mode network.
-(C–E) Experiment 1: a significant relationship was demonstrated between M1-GABA and functional connectivity within the motor RSN (r = −0.71, p=0.01; C) but not between M1-Glx and motor network functional connectivity (D) nor between M1-GABA and functional connectivity within the DMN (E).DOI: http://dx.doi.org/10.7554/eLife.01465.004
+(C–E) Experiment 1: a significant relationship was demonstrated between M1-GABA and functional connectivity within the motor RSN (r = −0.71, p=0.01; C) but not between M1-Glx and motor network functional connectivity (D) nor between M1-GABA and functional connectivity within the DMN (E).

 ![Figure 2—figure supplement 1.](https://cdn.elifesciences.org/articles/01465/elife-01465-fig2-figsupp1-v1.jpg)

 **Figure 2—figure supplement 1.:** (A) A significant inverse relationship between M1-GABA and functional connectivity within the motor RSN was again demonstrated (r = −0.569, p=0.02).
 This was both anatomically and neurochemically specific (anatomical specificity: M1-GABA-DMN correlation r = 0.23, p=0.37; M1-GABA-motor vs M1-GABA-DMN: Z = 2.61; p=0.01; neurochemical specificity: M1-Glx-motor RSN correlation: r = −0.406, p=0.11; M1-GABA-motor correlation with Glx covaried out: r = −0.45; p<0.05).
-(B) As in experiment 1, a significant inverse relationship between the degree of M1-M1 correlation and M1-GABA was found (r = −0.49, p=0.05).DOI: http://dx.doi.org/10.7554/eLife.01465.005
+(B) As in experiment 1, a significant inverse relationship between the degree of M1-M1 correlation and M1-GABA was found (r = −0.49, p=0.05).

 ![Figure 2—figure supplement 2.](https://cdn.elifesciences.org/articles/01465/elife-01465-fig2-figsupp2-v1.jpg)

 **Figure 2—figure supplement 2.:** (A) Experiment 3 found that the relationship between M1-GABA and the strength of functional connectivity within the motor RSN was maintained in healthy older adults (r = −0.69, p=0.037).
 Similarly to experiments 1 and 2 this relationship was both anatomically and neurochemically specific (anatomical specificity: M1-GABA-DMN correlation: r = 0.41, p=0.26; M1-GABA-motor vs M1-GABA-DMN: Z = 2.22; p=0.03; neurochemical specificity: M1-Glx-motor RSN correlation r = 0.13, p=0.73; M1-GABA-motor correlation with Glx covaried out: r = −0.79; p=0.04).
-(B) A significant relationship between the degree of M1-M1 correlation and M1-GABA was again found (r = −0.62, p=0.035).DOI: http://dx.doi.org/10.7554/eLife.01465.006
+(B) A significant relationship between the degree of M1-M1 correlation and M1-GABA was again found (r = −0.62, p=0.035).

-## Experiment 1
+### Experiment 1

 Experiment 1 considered a cohort of 12 young, healthy subjects, of whom 11 had spectra of sufficient quality for inclusion.
 Using ICA, we demonstrated a significant inverse correlation between functional connectivity within the motor RSN and GABA concentration within M1 (M1-GABA) in healthy young volunteers (r = −0.71, p=0.01; Figure 2C).